Saint-Martin-de-Ré

 La conche des Baleines

-The long beach of the Conche des Baleines starts at the foot of the Baleines lighthouse and joins the beach of Petit Bec 3.5 km further on.
-In the vicinity of the lighthouse, the beach is rocky and ideal for fishing.
-It then stretches out into a long stretch of fine sand, ideal for swimming and board sports.
-Kite-surfing, bodyboarding, kite-flying, fishing and shore fishing, surfing, sailing and windsurfing, lounging, strolling and swimming: the range of activities is wide and there's something for everyone!
+The long beach of the Conche des Baleines starts at the foot of the Baleines lighthouse and joins the Petit Bec beach 3.5 km further on.
+In the vicinity of the lighthouse, the beach is rather rocky and ideal for shore fishing.
+It then stretches out into a long stretch of fine sand, ideal for both swimming and board sports.
+Kite-surfing, bodyboarding, kite-flying, fishing and shore fishing, surfing, sailing and windsurfing, lounging, walking and swimming: the range of activities is wide and there's something for everyone!
 From Saint-Clément-des-Baleines to Le Portes-en-Ré, this famous Rhétaise beach has preserved its natural, unspoilt setting.

 La Loge beach